limscoder/react-wrangler/README.md

 ## Why?

-I am frustrated by the complexity of other state management libraries and inspired by [Ryan Florence's](https://github.com/ryanflorence) talk at [React Rally 2016](https://youtu.be/kp-NOggyz54).

 One of the first things I learned when beginning react is that `props` serve as the public API for components.
 It's a great concept because eliminating imperative function calls from the API makes components declarative and easily composable.
 An entire react application is composed by defining a tree of react-elements and using event handlers to trigger state changes in response to user actions.